openxla/stablehlo/rfcs/20260720-repo-sot-migration.md

   such integrations.
 Streamlining integrations would allow the StableHLO team to spend our time more productively, improving StableHLO's development velocity.
 - **Velocity:** We currently rely on ad hoc patching and validation to derisk potentially high-impact PRs before approval.
-Reusing XLA's approach will help us to validate changes across the stack more easily, putting less burden on reviewers and expediting overall review time.
+Reusing XLA's approach would help us to validate changes across the stack more easily, putting less burden on reviewers and expediting overall review time.